ijlyttle/ctz-input/development-notes.md

   - version
   - license

+  It will also contain things like build scripts, etc.

 - create `.gitignore`, took a guess using Vega-Lite `.gitignore` as a template

 - at command-line: `yarn` to initialize `yarn.lock` file.
 Like Vega-Lite, we'll use yarn to manage dependencies.
+It acts a little bit like `usethis::use_package()`.

+- create directories `src`, `src/css`; populate with `CtzInput.ts`, `CtzInput.css`

+- use `yarn version` to increment the version.
+Getting the sense that yarn acts a bit like devtools does in R, but that we use `package.json` and `tsconfig.json` (which we haven't yet created) to customize the behavior.